Taiwan president to donate salary for Ukraine relief efforts | Law-Order

 - Taiwan

-Taiwan President Tsai Ing-wen said on Wednesday that she, Vice President William Lai and Premier Su Tseng-chang will each donate one month's salary to help with humanitarian relief efforts for Ukraine.
+Taiwan President Tsai Ing-wen said on Wednesday that she, Vice President William Lai, and Premier Su Tseng-chang will each donate one month's salary to aid humanitarian relief efforts for Ukraine as it seeks to repel an invasion by Russia.

+The war has generated widespread sympathy in Taiwan for Ukraine's people, due to the threat the island says it faces on a daily basis from giant neighbor China.
+Beijing views Taiwan as its own territory and has stepped up its military pressure to assert those claims.
+Tsai, whose government this week send its first batch of aid in the form of 27 tonnes of medical supplies, told a meeting of the ruling Democratic Progressive Party that the determination of Ukraine's people has moved the world and Taiwan's people too.

+Russia calls its actions in Ukraine a "special operation".
+The forces of global democracy supporting Ukraine are growing stronger, Tsai said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)